TecnoSalta/WordFilter/Readme.txt

 Program: WordFinder
-Objetivo
-Implementar una clase WordFinder que identifique las 10 palabras más frecuentes de un flujo de datos que están presentes en una matriz de caracteres, considerando apariciones (1) horizontales y (2) verticales

-Restricciones:
-Entradas
+Objective
+Implement a WordFinder class that identifies the 10 most frequent words from a data stream that are present in a character matrix, considering (1) horizontal and (2) vertical occurrences.

+Constraints:
+Inputs
-Matriz:64×64 chars max. as IEnumerable<string>
+Matrix: 64×64 chars max as IEnumerable<string>
-WordStream: Datos<string> quizas grande de palabras a buscar en la matriz.

-Definiciones:
-Find: Las palabras se deben buscar l->r y t->b.
-Conteo:
-CONTAR = Verificar Existencia + Acumular Frecuencia Paso 1: Verificar Existencia (¿La palabra está en la matriz?)
- Una palabra "existe" si aparece al menos una vez en la matriz (horizontal o vertical) No importa si aparece múltiples veces/orientaciones → cuenta como 1 existencia Resultado binario: Existe/ No existe

-Paso 2: Acumular Frecuencia (¿Cuántas veces aparece en el stream?)
-Por cada aparición en el stream donde la palabra existe → +1 al contador

-Stream con duplicados: Cada aparición única incrementa la frecuencia

-Ranking final: Se ordena por este contador de frecuencia

-Conteo de Frecuencia Idea 2:
-a.Contar cada aparición en wordstream para determinar "most repeated words" b.Si una palabra existe múltiples veces en la matriz, cuenta como una sola existencia.

-Resultado: Top 10 palabras por frecuencia de aparición en el stream

-Caso vacío: Retornar colección vacía si no hay coincidencias
+WordStream: Potentially large IEnumerable<string> of words to search in the matrix.

+Definitions:
+Find: Words must be searched left-to-right and top-to-bottom.
+Counting Process:
+COUNT = Verify Existence + Accumulate Frequency

+Step 1: Verify Existence (Is the word in the matrix?)

+A word "exists" if it appears at least once in the matrix (horizontal or vertical)

+Multiple occurrences/orientations don't matter → counts as 1 existence

+Binary result: Exists/Does not exist

+Step 2: Accumulate Frequency (How many times does it appear in the stream?)

+For each occurrence in the stream where the word exists → +1 to counter

+Stream with duplicates: Each unique appearance increments frequency

+Final ranking: Ordered by this frequency counter

+Frequency Counting Concept:
+a.
+Count each appearance in wordstream to determine "most repeated words"
+b.
+If a word exists multiple times in the matrix, it counts as single existence.

+Result: Top 10 words by frequency of appearance in the stream

+Empty case: Return empty collection if no matches

-⚡ Requisitos de Performance
+⚡ Performance Requirements
-Alta eficiencia para flujos de palabras grandes

-Optimización en uso de recursos del sistema

-Algoritmo eficiente considerando el tamaño limitado de la matriz (64×64)

-🔍 Reglas de Búsqueda
-Existencia en Matriz
+High efficiency for large word streams

+Optimized system resource usage

+Efficient algorithm considering limited matrix size (64×64)

+🔍 Search Rules
+Existence in Matrix
+Example Matrix:

 text
-Matriz Ejemplo:
 c o l d
 w i n d
 h o t x

-"cold" → ✓ (horizontal, fila 1)
+"cold" → ✓ (horizontal, row 1)

-"wind" → ✓ (horizontal, fila 2)
+"wind" → ✓ (horizontal, row 2)

-"down" → ✗ (no encontrada)
+"down" → ✗ (not found)

-Conteo de Frecuencias
-text
+Frequency Counting
 WordStream: ["cold", "cold", "wind", "hot", "cold", "heat"]

-Frecuencias:
+Frequencies:

-- "cold" → 3 (aparece 3 veces en stream, existe en matriz)
+"cold" → 3 (appears 3 times in stream, exists in matrix)

-- "wind" → 1 (aparece 1 vez en stream, existe en matriz)
+"wind" → 1 (appears 1 time in stream, exists in matrix)

-- "hot" → 1 (aparece 1 vez en stream, existe en matriz)
+"hot" → 1 (appears 1 time in stream, exists in matrix)

-- "heat" → 0 (no existe en matriz)
+"heat" → 0 (does not exist in matrix)

-Resultado: ["cold", "wind", "hot"]
+Result: ["cold", "wind", "hot"]